 Confirming the status of the fans isn’t too hard – you may actually be able to feel the air blowing out by placing your fingers underneath the radio.
 A visual inspection requires the removal of the top cover: Screws on the side and top are removed and you can prize the lid off and note the direction of the arrows on the fan cases.
 If they are pointing to the front of the radio – they have been installed incorrectly.
 There is a PDF guide which details the cooling-fan fix (you need to hinge the front-panel down to get to the main chassis) – but a warranty (or a free fix ‘cos it was broke anyway) job gives me peace of mind that the radio will continue to perform as it should.

-Additionally, I decided to hand over some money and get the extended transmit modification performed which I had not bothered with at the time of purchase back in April.
+Additionally, I decided to hand over some money and get the extended transmit modification performed which I had not bothered with at the time of purchase.
 This now gives me access to 5MHz which is a new band for me – it’s available to “Full” UK licence holders so I’m now good-to-go, as they say.
-The 60m band is quite a new thing, and many radios don’t do it “out of the box” so an extended transmit mod is usually required – this typically involves the removal of 1 or 2 surface-mount resistors to alter the radio’s configuration, ie: telling its CPU that it’s either in a different Country or can transmit “anywhere”.
-This, unsurprisingly, wasn’t a free option, but given the size and location of the resistor, along with my lack of SMD experience (and soldering tip), I consider the £25 service charge well spent!
+At the time, a fair few radios didn’t do that band “out of the box” so an extended transmit mod was usually required – this typically involves the removal of 1 or 2 surface-mount resistors to alter the radio’s configuration, ie: telling its CPU that it’s either in a different Country or can transmit “anywhere”.
+This, unsurprisingly, wasn’t a free option, but given the size and location of the resistor, along with my lack of SMD experience (and soldering tip), I consider the £25 service charge well spent.

 In my limited excursions onto 5MHz, I’ve heard some activity and it seems to be a sanctuary for those who like a quiet local(ish) chat – obviously sharing propagation characteristics of 3.5MHz and 7MHz.
 My primary interests will be CW and Datamodes, and with the rather strict frequency allowances on 5MHz, plus the TS-590SG now capable of transmitting anywhere, I need to ensure that I only park where I’m allowed to!